aws-samples/aws-ecs-devops-using-aws-cdk/README.md

 ...
 ```

-Check if you can see the list of stacks as shown above.
+Check if you can see a list of stacks as shown above.

-If there is no problem, finally run the following command.
+If there is no problem, finally run the following command:

 ```bash
 sh scripts/deploy_stacks.sh config/app-config-demo.json
 ```

+***Caution***: This solution contains not-free tier AWS services.
+So be careful about the possible costs.

+It is typically DevOps engineer's job to deploy these stacks.
+After deploying these stacks, DevOps engineers need to pass the repository address(CodeCommit name/address) so that service developers can develop their logic in their repository.

-You can find the deployment results in AWS CloudFormation as shown in the following picture.
+Now you can find deployment results in AWS CloudFormation as shown in the following picture.
 ![cloudformation-stacks](docs/asset/cloudformation-stacks.png)

-Open a web-browser and enter LoadBalancer's domain name(which is the output of ```sh scripts/deploy_stacks```) to see the following screen. or You can find that in AWS CloudFormation.
+## How to test

+### ***Frontend Test***

+Because frontend is provided through public ALB(LoadBalancer's domain name is the output of ```sh scripts/deploy_stacks```), we can connect frontend using web browser.

 ```bash
 ...